Yeatrix/CyberCrime-Data-Analysis/README.md

 - **notebooks/**: Contains Jupyter notebooks for interactive data analysis.
   - **analysis.ipynb**: Notebook for documenting the analysis process with code and markdown cells.

-- **src/**: Contains source code for data processing and analysis.
-  - **data_preprocessing.py**: Functions for loading and preprocessing the cybercrime data.
-  - **analysis.py**: Functions for performing statistical analysis on the preprocessed data.
-  - **visualization.py**: Functions for creating visual representations of the analysis results.

 - **requirements.txt**: Lists the Python packages required for the project.

 ## Setup Instructions